 Belonging to the New Hampshire Historical Society, the Museum of New Hampshire History showcases the lifestyle, history and culture of this city.
 The museum displays several artifacts and other documents that give you a peek into the local life of the people.
 Some of their temporary exhibitions like the 'America's Kitchen' are a must watch for all.
 If you are in the city, begin exploring the city with a visit here, for you will have a complete understanding of the city people then.
 To know more, check the website.

 The New Hampshire Historical Society dates back to 1823.
 Its building's notable architecture has earned it a place in the National Register of Historic Places.
-It is New Hampshire's foremost museum and library that preserves the state's historic artifacts and archives.
+It is New Hampshire's foremost museum and library that preserve the state's historic artifacts and archives.